Space-Efficient Graph Kernelizations: Introduction

-Due to Elberfeld et al.~\cite{ElbST15} we know that \textsc{Feedback Vertex Set} is in the class $\D[f(k)\poly{n}, f(k) \log n]$.
-In detail, their algorithm runs in $\Theta(k^k n^5)$ time and uses $O(k \log n)$ bits.
-We present a kernelization for \textsc{Feedback Vertex Set} that runs in $O(n^4 k^3 \log k)$ time (since $m = nk$ holds for any solvable \textsc{Feedback Vertex Set} instance), uses $O(k^{10} \log n)$ bits and outputs a kernel of $n' = 2k^2 + k$ vertices.
-Note that \textsc{Feedback Vertex Set} has no kernel of size $O(k^{2-\epsilon})$ for any constant $\epsilon > 0$ unless $\np \subseteq \mathrm{coNP/poly}$~\cite{DellM14}.
-Since our kernels are of size $\poly(k)\log n$, we can use the latest and best poly-size technique to solve the kernel instance and the space bound remains $O(\poly(k) \log n)$ bits.
-Thus, after computing our kernel we could use the deterministic algorithm of Iwata and Kobayashi to solve it in $(3.46^k n') = (3.46^{k + 2})$ time or the randomized algorithm of Li and Nederlof to solve it in $2.7^k \poly(n') = 2.7^{k + c}$ time for some constant $c \ge 1$.
-Thus our approach is faster than that of Elberfeld et al.~\cite{ElbST15}.
-However, they manage to only use $O(k \log n)$ bits while we use $O(k^{10} \log n)$ bits.
-For a comparison between the different approaches see Table~\ref{tab:fvs-comparison}.
-Li and Nederlof and Iwata and Kobayashi do not focus on space efficiency in their search tree algorithms for \textsc{Feedback Vertex Set} and thus do not state a space bound.
+Li and Nederlof and Iwata and Kobayashi do not focus on space efficiency in their search-tree algorithms for \textsc{Feedback Vertex Set} and thus do not state a space bound.
 Based in their description they assume either to be able to modify the input graph or to create at least one copy of it, which gives us a lower bound of $\Omega((n + m) \log n)$ bits.
-By assuming the worst case that each node of the search tree stores its own copy of the reduced graph, the two search-tree algorithms have an upper bound of $O(k(n + m) \log n)$ bits.
+By assuming that one stores a copy of the reduced graph whenever descending in the search tree, the two search-tree algorithms have a space upper bound of $O(k(n + m) \log n)$ bits.

-Many kernelizations for \textsc{Feedback Vertex Set} search repeatedly for a {\em flower}, i.e., a set of $k+1$ cycles that are disjoint except for one common vertex~$v$.
-Since it is not clear how we can determine a flower with $\poly(k) \log n$ bits, we use a different approach.
-We first show how to compute an approximated feedback vertex set $X$ of size $k^2 + 3k - 1$ and with $O(k^2 \log n)$ bits.
-By removing $X$ the graph decomposes in several trees $\mathcal T$.
-Afterwards, we remove trees that are not relevant and shrink the remaining trees to a size polynomial in~$k$.
-To shrink the trees, we search for a special kind of flowers so that it can be done with $\poly(k) \log n$ bits.
-The idea to use an approximated feedback vertex set for the computation of a kernel for \textsc{Feedback Vertex Set} was also considered by Bodleander and van Dijk~\cite{BodD10}.
-They construct sets of vertices that may use $\Theta(n \log n)$ bits.

-We also recognize the need for full kernels, i.e., kernels that allow us to enumerate all minimal solution of at most size~$k$.
-Those kernels are, e.g., necessary for the application of frameworks such as shown in~\cite{HeeHKNRS19} and for parameterized enumeration~\cite{Dam06}. \conf{In addition to the full kernel for path contraction presented in this paper, we present a full kernel for \textsc{Cluster Editing} in the full version~\cite{KamS20Kernel}.} \journal{We show space-efficient full kernels for \textsc{Path Contraction} and for \textsc{Cluster Editing}.}

-{\bfseries Outline.} In Section~\ref{sec:prelim} we give some definitions and auxiliary lemmas.
-We show a (full) kernel for \textsc{Path Contraction} in Section~\ref{sec:pc}.
-We present our approximated feedback vertex set and our kernelization for \textsc{Feedback Vertex Set} in Section~\ref{sec:fvs}.
-In Section~\ref{sec:ce} we adapt a standard technique for \textsc{Cluster Editing/Deletion} to compute a full kernel of size $O(k^2)$ in $O(nm \log k)$ time and within $O(k^2 \log n)$ bits. \conf{Our proofs can be found in an appendix.}